chopshop-166/SoftwareTraining/presentations/content/git.md

 ---

-# Older version control systems we used
+# Older Version Control Systems We Used

 - Subversion
 	- Centralizes the code